 Customer Success is about more than having a strategy.
-To truly succeed, is to create a new way of thinking, connecting, and collaborating with your customers.
-Bottom line, the ability to stay agile and adapt to evolving customer needs is what solidifies and ultimately validates the relationships that have the greatest potential to prosper.
+To truly succeed is to create a new way of thinking, connect, and collaborate with your customers.
+The bottom line is that the ability to stay agile and adapt to evolving customer needs solidifies and ultimately validates the relationships with the most significant potential to prosper.

 The birth of new operating mindsets

 At a time of unprecedented change in the business landscape, so too has the operating mindset changed.
 From the size to the urgency of priorities, customer expectations seemingly change at the same rate as the technology itself.

 Today’s most innovative companies cannot fulfill customer needs by merely creating a technology platform or recurring services.
 Customers recognize the value within the fortified relationships behind the tools that they use daily.

 Dudley suggests four new operating mindsets.
 These new mindsets offer consistency to ensure a seamless experience across all communications, channels, and business strategies.

 Customer experience as a design process

 Now that customers are choosing how and when they will engage with a brand’s commercial efforts, an organization wanting to capture their customer’s’ sentiments should start by understanding the gap between “helping customers achieve their (business) goals” and accomplishing it with “the use of their platform or product.”